incshaun/ModTool/README.md

 within that.
 You will also need the ModTool, ModTool.Shared and ModTool.Interface folders added to the ModTool directory.
 Add in the Mono.Cecil and Resources folders within the ModTool directory as well (these can be obtained from the version on the Asset Store).
 The Resources folder contains various scriptable objects, including CodeSettings and ModExporter.

-Create an Assembly Definition in the ModTool.Shared directory, named ModTool.Shared.
-This is to prevent ModTool being exported as part of the mod.

 Should it be necessary to use dlls in the future, these seem to be available in the Library/ScriptAssemblies folder of the project.
 You will need to create additional Assembly Definition files in the ModTool, ModTool.Interface and ModTool.Editor.Exporting to get those required.
 That in ModTool.Editor.Exporting